Hacked, Dangerous, and Vulnerable WordPress Plugins

 Although we can’t help you avoid every single bad plugin, we can pinpoint those who have known, confirmed vulnerabilities and security issues.
 Unless you know what you’re doing, you’re testing something on a local installation, or you’re into WordPress security, you should not use the dangerous plugins listed below on production sites.
 Problems explained in the table below are well known and documented, making it easy for anyone with bad intentions to exploit those security holes and attack your site.

 By listing plugins on this page, we mean no disrespect to them or their authors!
 We only want to warn users not to install specific versions that have known security issues.
-If you feel your plugin has been listed by fault or need help updating it, please contact us.
+If you feel your plugin has been listed by the fault or need help updating it, please contact us.

 How to use this page and the list of vulnerable plugins?